IFAD in Egypt

 In total, IFAD has invested in 11 agricultural development programmes and projects designed in collaboration with smallholders, the government and other partners in Egypt.
 Eight of the projects have been completed, and three are ongoing.
 These investment support activities are aimed at improving the incomes and living conditions of small-scale farmers and their communities, and influencing public policy on land tenure and other land settlement systems.

 One of IFAD's ongoing projects supports Egypt's considerable investments in reclaiming large areas of desert – known as newlands – for distribution to poor and disadvantaged rural people.
 This project provides post-settlement and agricultural support services that are crucial to the establishment of viable farming.
 Its main objectives are to:

 - Adapt technologies from Egypt's agricultural research in the oldlands of the Nile Valley and Delta to conditions in the newlands

 - Improve the efficiency of water use and the sustainability of irrigation systems

 - Facilitate the provision of financial services to small-scale farmers in the newlands

 - Support marketing and agro-processing

 In Upper Egypt, IFAD's operations also continue to promote improved production, participatory approaches to rural infrastructure and decentralization.
 Through technical assistance grants with a focus on gender, IFAD has fostered women's empowerment as well.
 Among other things, grant-supported activities have made it easier for women to obtain the identity cards that allow them to gain access to services and to vote.

-The two most recently implemented IFAD projects in Egypt promote market enhancements linking small-scale producers to exporters and processors, and ensure efficient use of water resources through on-farm irrigation in the oldlands.
+The three most recently implemented IFAD projects in Egypt promote market enhancements linking small-scale producers to exporters and processors, and ensure efficient use of water resources through on-farm irrigation in the oldlands.